oerc0122/MDANSE/Doc/pages/H_Plotting.rst

 Quick Plot
 ----------

-Double-click the name of a file in the "Plot Creator" tab.
+Double-click the name of a file in the Plot Creator tab.
-The main result from that file will be plotted in the "Plot Holder" tab.
+The main result from that file will be plotted in the Plot Holder tab.
-For each analysis type, MDANSE labels several datasets as "main" result and as "partial" result.
-The datasets with the tag "main" will be show in a quick plot, and those with the tag "partial" will additionally be set to the dashed line style.
+For each analysis type, MDANSE marks several datasets as "main" results and as "partial" results.
+The datasets with the tag "main" will be shown in a quick plot, and those with the tag "partial" will additionally be set to the dashed line style.

-If you need to visualise some other data set which is not considered to be a main result, you will have to manually add it to plot selection.
+If you need to visualise some other data set which is not considered to be the main result, you will have to manually add it to plot selection.

 Manual Plotting
 ---------------